RyanAella/dialogue_lab/README.md

 # Socio-Informatics Lab: Dialogue Training

-## 1. Overview
+## 1. Project at a Glance

-The **Socio-Informatics Lab: Dialogue Training** is a web-based application for communication practice and I-message training.
-The app currently supports two modes:
+The **Socio-Informatics Lab: Dialogue Training** is an interactive web application that bridges the gap between psychological communication techniques and modern AI.
+It provides users with a safe environment to practice challenging conversation scenarios or specifically refine their verbal expression.

-- **Dialogue Training**: Scenario-based roleplay with optional mentor feedback
-- **I-Message Training**: Interactive rewriting of accusatory statements into constructive I-messages with short AI feedback
-- **Text-to-Speech (TTS)**: Optional, automatic read-aloud function with optimized natural emphasis.
-- **Transcript Export**: Export of the conversation history as a text file, including the original briefing and automatic, structured file naming.
+### Core Features & Modes

+The application offers two specialized training environments:

+- **Interactive Simulations (Roleplay)**
+  Immerse yourself in realistic dialogue scenarios.
+An AI counterpart reacts dynamically to your input, while an optional **AI Mentor** provides valuable behind-the-scenes feedback on your communication strategy.
+- **Targeted Exercises (Transformation)**
+  Focus on the technique.
+Practice transforming accusatory statements into constructive messages (e.g., I-messages or "Positive Assumptions").
+The AI evaluates your attempts instantly and offers specific tips for improvement.

+### User Experience Highlights

+- **Natural Speech Flow:** Integrated **Text-to-Speech (TTS)** with optimized emphasis brings dialogues to life.
+(Pro tip: Microsoft Edge offers particularly human-like voices!)
+- **Track Your Progress:** With the **Transcript Export** feature, you can save the entire conversation history—including the initial briefing—as a structured text file with a single click.
+Perfect for self-reflection or documenting learning milestones.

 ## 2. Technical Architecture